1. Introduction

 -

-Return a language availabilities with:
+Return a language availabilities triple with:

 - input languages